Tobael/FairMoney/README.md

 # FairMoney 💸

 This project is a distributed bill tracking program (similar to tricount, splitwise, ...).
 Instead of a classic client-server architecture Fairmoney uses P2P with the help of Blockchain.

+(The distributed blockchain approach was only chosen for academic purposes and to maybe finally find something a blockchain is actually useful for.)

 # Features 🧑‍🔧
 - [ ] Creating a bill with multiple users and multiple transactions amongst those users.